eslint/rfcs/designs/2019-config-simplification/README.md

 1. Remove `--ext`
 1. Remove `--resolve-plugins-relative-to`
 1. Replace `context.parserPath` with `context.parser` (the path to the parser is no longer valid)
+1. Allow plugins to specify a `parsers` key so parsers can be referenced the same as rules and processors in plugins.

 ### The `eslint.config.js` File